linux4sam/buildroot-external-microchip/README.md

 ### PolarFire SoC

-There are multiple configurations provided for PolarFire SoC.
-The 'icicle_defconfig' is intended for use with the Icicle kit in Symmetric Multiprocessing (SMP) mode, and the 'icicle_amp_defconfig' is intended for use with the Icicle kit in Asymmemtric Multiprocessing (AMP) mode.
-You can specify the configuration you would like to use with the following command:
+There are several configurations available for PolarFire SoC Icicle Kit.
+To generate an image, choose any of the Icicle Kit defconfigs provided in the configs directory and follow the corresponding instructions.

+For example, to build an image suitable for programming to the SD/eMMC for the Icicle Kit:

     BR2_EXTERNAL=../buildroot-external-microchip/ make icicle_defconfig
     make

-For more information on AMP please see the [AMP guide for PolarFire SoC][9].
+The `icicle_amp_defconfig` can be used to build the Icicle Kit with Asymmetric Multiprocessing (AMP) support.
+For more information on AMP, please see the [AMP guide for PolarFire SoC][9].

-The images generated from both of these configurations can be loaded using the following method.

 #### Create an Image for eMMC/SD Card